 Successful startup owners often start with a familiar niche.
 This ensures the commitment to the purpose of the business.
 It helps you achieve more in a shorter amount of time.
 It keeps you up and running while overcoming obstacles.

 You will understand the industry better and utilize your network.
 Research would take less time.
-And you will be more persistent during the rough months while boostrapping the business.
+And you will be more persistent during the rough months while

 5 Actionable Strategies While Creating a Business Plan

 Peter Economy of Inc. Magazine suggests a more practical and actionable, high-end approach on Inc.:

 - Step into the right zone.
 Define your vision, look for the right type of problems, consider what sort of challenges have you faced previously that are worth solving.

 - Know your competition.
 No business idea is completely unique.
 You will unlikely create a completely new category (which is rare and extremely expensive).
 As long as you understand the business needs, figure out who sells similar products or services, how they market themselves, who they sell to and what portion of that market you can aim for.